 Throughout the 1970's, Tenuta Tignanello was a sort of laboratory for Marchesi Antinori, a center for new viticultural research and development as they introduced new winemaking techniques and new varietals such as Cabernet Sauvignon and Cabernet Franc.
 Innovations concerning vine density or pruning techniques and the selection of the Sangiovese grape were always intended to obtain grapes with concentrated fruit and soft tannins.
 In this unique terroir, Sangiovese and Cabernet are able to fully express their own distinctive personalities and reflect the territory's signature characteristics.

 Tignanello and Solaia each have their own exclusive vinification and aging cellars.
 This approach enhances the unique qualities of each wine by allowing us to refine and perfect each and every detail.
-The vinification cellar was completely rennovated in the summer of 2008.
+The vinification cellar was completely rennovated between 2008 and 2009.

 Wines produced on the estate reflect expressly different aspects of one unique terroir, Tignanello.
 The territory's exceptional characteristics are captured in the wine's decisive, unmistakable and elegant personality.